Fast Fat Facts

-Fat actually carries the fat soluble vitamins (A, D, E & K) into and around your body.
+Fat is responsible for transporting the fat-soluble vitamins (A, D, E & K) into and around your body.

 Fat supplies your body with the essential fatty acids (EFAs) that your body cannot produce on its own.
 The EFAs are linoleic acid (Omega 6) and alpha-linoleic acid (Omega 3).

-Dietary fat also helps your body feel full longer, for example, that handful of healthy nuts is capable of sustaining your hunger for a few hours.
+Dietary fat also helps your body feel full longer; for example, a handful of healthy nuts is capable of sustaining your hunger for a few hours.

-Many manufacturers of these low fat products are simply replacing the fat with chemicals, sugars or artificial flavoring to make it taste good, which may be more stressful to our body than the fat itself would have been.
+Many manufacturers of these low-fat products are merely replacing the fat with chemicals, sugars, or artificial flavoring to make it taste good.
+This may be more stressful to our body than the fat itself would have been.

-It is important, however, to obtain “healthy fats” for our body.
-A few examples would be: olive oil, avocados, coconut oil, or omega 3 fats from fish.
+It is essential, however, to obtain healthy fats for our body.
+A few examples would be olive oil, avocados, coconut oil, or omega-3 fats from fish.

-Omega 3 fats actually lower blood pressure, reduce triglycerides, slow arterial plaque developments and reduce the likelihood of stroke and heart attacks.
+Omega-3 fats lower blood pressure, reduce triglycerides, slow arterial plaque developments, and reduce the likelihood of stroke and heart attacks.

 Be sure and read the ingredients of the foods you purchase, avoid trans fats and hydrogenated oils, and supplement your body with healthy fats.
 Your body will thank you.